shengwen-tw/xspartan-xc3s50an/README.md

 make generate_programming_file
 ```

-You could also type the following to merge 4 steps in 1:
+You could also type the following command to do 4 steps in 1:

 ```
 make all
 ```

-Finally, use **Impact** to program the FPGA:
+Then, use **ISE Impact** to program the FPGA:

 ```
 make impact